Establishing a Credit Policy for Your Customers

 Credit policies as part of overall company strategy

-Small businesses' credit policies should take into consideration the overall company strategy, including cash flow management and sales.
-Smaller companies often need immediate cash to continue operations and cannot afford large extensions of credit to individual customers.
+Your credit-limit policies should take into consideration the overall company strategy, including cash flow management and sales.
+Keep in mind that smaller companies often need immediate cash to continue operations and cannot afford large extensions of credit to individual customers.
 Alternatively, to achieve sales targets, companies may need to issue a certain percentage of credit sales.

 Just the act of sitting down and listing out formal credit policies is beneficial to you because it forces management to outline appropriate actions that should be taken prior to approving credit sales.

 A credit policy does not have to be one-size-fits-all.
 It can be tailored to accommodate different customers in different situations.

 At a minimum, set a basic credit limit.
 This may be tied to the size of customer's partial payments through deposits and upfront amounts.
 A credit limit may be modest for a new customer and more liberal for one you've been doing business with for years.

 The credit limit for a particular customer may also be based on a credit report.
 If the customer is a business, simply check with a credit reporting bureau such as Dun & Bradstreet or Experian; permission from the customer is not needed.
 If the customer is a consumer, permission to obtain a credit report from a consumer credit reporting bureau is required.